This article may contain links from our affiliate partners. Please read how we make money!

 Aluminium

 There’s a particular aluminium which is a far superior frying pan material than your standard aluminium, and that’s anodized aluminium.
 It’s a better heat conductor than stainless steel, and it’s also scratch-resistant.
-Although it’s very strong, it’s also surprisingly lightweight.
+Although it’s very strong, this pan also surprisingly lightweight.
 The drawback is that it takes a little longer to heat than other materials.

 Stainless Steel